joseeden/joeden/docs/005-Cybersecurity/010-Digital-Forensics/010-Data-Collection.md

 - **File Fragmentation** - Can reassemble files that are broken into multiple fragments.
 - **Forensic Tools** - Requires specialized software designed for file carving.
 - **Application** - Useful when the file system is damaged or unavailable.

+### Evidence Collection Techniques

+Investigators may also gather supplementary details from the target system.

+- Techniques include taking screenshots or photographs of displays.
+- Memory contents, process tables, and system configurations can be collected if the system is running.

 ## Preserving the Evidence